foundation-model-stack/fms-hf-tuning/README.md

 The `response template` corresponding to the above dataset and the `Llama` tokenizer is: `\n### Response:"`.

+The same way can be applied to any dataset, with more info can be found [here](https://huggingface.co/docs/trl/main/en/sft_trainer#format-your-input-prompts).

 ## Supported Models

 Current supported and tested models are `Llama2` (7 and 13B configurations have been tested) and `GPTBigCode`.